TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   BABY
 *   TODDLER

-Show off your #AllAtJCP styleView GalleryMedia Gallery5 of 32 total items loaded in Media GalleryFollow @jcpenney UP TO 70% OFF CARTER'S BABY &.
+Show off your #AllAtJCP styleView GalleryMedia Gallery5 of 32 total items loaded in Media GalleryFollow @jcpenney **\*Buy one item at regular price get a second item of equal or lesser value for free, while supplies last.** UP TO 70% OFF CARTER'S BABY &.
 TODDLER CLEARANCESHOP ALLSELECT STYLESUP TO 70% OFF CARTER'S BABY &.
 TODDLER CLEARANCESELECT STYLESSHOP ALL

 *   $719 clearance